-To many times the internet has been seen as a place where free speech rule and responsibility for comments, even defamatory comments can be made without consequences.
+Too many times the internet has been seen as a place where free speech rule and responsibility for comments.
+Furthermore, even defamatory comments can be made without consequences.

-In a recent court hearing before the High Court in Dublin Eircom were ordered to disclose the name and address of an anonymous emailer who distributed an allegedly defamatory letter about a waste collection company.
+In a recent court hearing before the High Court in Dublin Eircom was ordered to disclose the name and address of an anonymous emailer.
+Therefore, this emailer distributed an allegedly defamatory letter about a waste collection company.

 The order was sought under the 2011 Communications (Retention of Data) Act which allows service providers divulge information on foot of a court order.

-The Order was obtained for an intended defamation action against a person who, for the moment, is has not been named.
+The Order was obtained for an intended defamation action.
+It was taken against a person who, for the moment, has not been named.